dport96/quickPoll/README.md

 1. Use the results link or enter the Poll ID when prompted
 2. Results update in real-time as new votes are submitted
 3. Click "Refresh Results" to see the latest data
+4. Use "Close Poll" button to permanently delete the poll and all its data

+### Managing Polls

+- **Close Poll**: Permanently delete a poll and all its votes from localStorage
+- **Confirmation Required**: Double confirmation prevents accidental deletion
+- **Immediate Effect**: Once closed, the poll becomes completely inaccessible

 ## Technical Details